timegao/Guess-A-Sketch/README.md

 The following are key characteristics of the game:

-- It supports interaction between multiple users via a real-time chat and canvas drawing element.
-- The application manipulates and displays data from multiple sources, including data directly supplied by the user in the chat or canvas, as well as mock data consisting of words that are to be guessed during gameplay.
-- Redux principles are applied throughout the application to manage state.
-- The application responds to user input via mouse and keyboard and touch interfaces such as stylus and finger.
-- The application supports different users in multiple contexts:
-  - Firstly, a tutorial is provided for both novice and experienced users alike, prior to starting and joining gameplay.
-  - Secondly, inherent to regular gameplay, there are two user roles, those who draw, and those who guess.
-As such, two respective and differing views are provided, dependent on whether the user is drawing or guessing.
 - It supports interaction between multiple users via real-time chat and canvas drawing element.

-- The application manipulates and displays data from multiple sources including data directly supplied by the user in the chat or canvas using socket.io, as well as mock data consisting of words that are to be guessed during gameplay.
+- The application manipulates and displays data from multiple sources, including data directly supplied by the user in the chat or canvas using socket.io, as well as mock data consisting of words that are to be guessed during gameplay.
 - Redux principles are applied throughout the application to manage state.
 - The application responds to user input via mouse and keyboard and touch interfaces such as finger and stylus.
 - The application supports different users in multiple contexts:
   - Firstly, a tutorial is required for both novice and experienced users alike prior to starting and joining gameplay.
   - Secondly, inherent to regular gameplay, there are two user roles, those who draw and those who guess.
 As such, two respective and differing views are provided, dependent on whether the user draws or guesses.
 - The UI communicates application state to players to keep coordination during gameplay and provide feedback.
 - The UI supports group awareness by:
   - Chat messages distributed to all users: